hazelcast/hazelcast-code-samples/hazelcast-integration/hibernate-jpa-2ndlevel-cache/README.md

 <h1>Hibernate 2nd Level Cache with Hazelcast by using JPA</h1>
-In this repository, you can find a sample implementation of hibernate 2nd level cache with hazelcast.
+In this repository, you can find a sample implementation of hibernate 2nd level cache with hazelcast by using JPA.
 You can also find detailed explanation at http://hazelcast.org/

 <h2>Prerequisites</h2>
 You should have installed Apache Maven(http://maven.apache.org/download.cgi).